petersenpeter/CellExplorer/docs/tutorials/monosynaptic-connections-tutorial.md

 gui_MonoSyn(mono_res) % Shows the GUI for manual curation
 ```

 You can select to determine inhibitory connections as well.
 This is not done by default, as the algorithm finds many false positive connections.
+There are further optional inputs.
+See the header of `ce_MonoSynConvClick` for further info.

 ## Manual curation
 There are a few principles you have to follow when doing the manual curation: